 If you are thinking about finding spiritual delight away from all the worries the day to day life imposes upon you, the tour package will suit you… !

 Madurai is a 2600 years old historical city surrounded by elegant natural plantations, technical institutes and textile mills situated in Tamilnadu, India.
 The city is known for its rich heritage, culture and historical background in the sense that Lord Shiva himself performed sixty-four wonders called “Thiruvilaiyadals” in Madurai many centuries ago.
-Madurai is located on banks of river Vaigai and was the capital of Pandya kingdom.
+Madurai is located on banks of river Vaigai and was the capital of the Pandya kingdom.

 Rameswaram is the abode of one of the 12 Jyothirlingas of India.
-It is also considered one among four most sacred pilgrim centers of India.
+It is also considered one among the four most sacred pilgrim centers of India.
 They are Rameswaram in the South, Badrinath in the North, Puri in the East and Dwaraka in the West.
 Among these, Rameswaram is dedicated to Shiva, while the other three are dedicated to Vishnu.

 Kanyakumari has been named after the Goddess Kanyakumari Amman who is the popular deity of the area.
 Legend has it that the Goddess Parvati in one of her incarnations as Devi Kanniya did penance on one of the rocks of this land’s end to obtain the hand of Lord Shiva.